 This report is a practice guide that draws upon the evidence obtained from a Department for Education-funded study of matching practice in adoption services.
 It identifies lessons from agencies that were placing children relatively quickly and develops a new approach to matching that incorporates these, in order to deliver training and to produce a practice guide.
 The paper describes how a regional approach to matching was developed based on these principles.
 In addition the guide gives the psychological basis for personalised matching based on an individual’s particular characteristics of risks, strengths and needs and discusses the importance of high quality linking and matching in creating a family for life.
 Read the Adoption Matching - Practice Guide here.

 Raising Kinship Children (2016)

 Raising Kinship Children is a parenting programme, developed jointly between Grandparents Plus and PAC-UK for kinship carers who were raising kinship children who demonstrated challenging behaviour.
 Our evaluation of the intervention found all kinship carers benefitted from the ten week course in some form: either from gaining new parenting skills, increased confidence and wellbeing or a reduced feeling of isolation.
 Read the Raising Kinship Children report here.

-This research, conducted jointly between the UK children’s charity Coram and the University of Bristol, aimed to address the absence in the academic literature of adopters’ perspectives on their children’s life storybooks.
-The research uncovered a huge variance as adoptive parents say child’s Life Story Books is either ‘excellent’ or ‘terrible’.
+This research, conducted jointly between Coram and the University of Bristol, aimed to address the absence in the academic literature of adopters’ perspectives on their children’s life storybooks.
+The research uncovered a huge variance in experiences.
+Some adoptive parents reported their child’s Life Story Books as excellent, whereas others found the experience to be terrible.
 Read the Life Story Work research here or view Community Care's coverage of the Life Story Work study.